njbrodie/DSC180B-B03/index.md

-# How Global Warming Will Impact Wildfires
+# How Emissions Will Impact Wildfire Risk
 By Nathan Brodie, Kai Morita, and Benjamin Xue

 Mentored by Professor Duncan Watson-Parris